TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

 ```

 In contrast to the diffusion equation {eq}`diffusion1`, the solution to the advection equation is not necessarily smooth.
 In other words, $c(x,t)$ is allowed to be discontinuities or
 non-smooth.
-Examples are shock waves, hydraulic jumps and tidal bores.
-Although the wave equation {eq}`advection1` appears seemingly simple, the numerical solution to this equation is quite a challenge, as we
+Examples are the propagation of shock waves, hydraulic jumps and tidal bores.
-will discover below.
+Although the wave equation {eq}`advection1` appears deceptively simple, the numerical solution to this equation is quite a challenge, as we will discover below.

 ## Discretization